 Whittier does not have physical custody of client funds or securities.
-Funds advised by Whittier have made arrangements with qualified custodians as disclosed in the relevant offering and other Fund documents.
+Funds advised by Whittier have made arrangements with qualified custodians as disclosed in the prospectus and statement of additional information.
 Separate account clients are custodied with a "Qualified Custodian" (each, a "Custodian") as that term is described in Rule 206(4)-2 of the Advisers Act.
 The Custodian sends clients a quarterly account statement showing all activity, including deposits and withdrawals of funds, purchases and sales of securities, transfers, securities positions and charges within the account during the reporting period.

-Under a client's investment management agreement, Whittier's authority is generally limited to trading authority with respect to the account.
+Under a client's IPS, Whittier's authority is generally limited to trading authority with respect to the account.
 Notwithstanding anything in a client's custody agreement with a Custodian that purports to give Whittier powers that may be construed as custody over such client's assets, Whittier unilaterally disclaims such authority in order to avoid being deemed to have custody over such assets.
 For separate accounts where Whittier may be deemed to have constructive custody with regard to the payment of fees or clients have authorized Whittier to debit fees from their accounts, Whittier confirms on an annual basis that each separate account's Custodian sends required periodic account statements.

-B. Management Fee Direct Debiting Process
+В. Management Fee Direct Debiting Process

 During the account set-up process, clients identify in their custodial account agreement if they want to pay their management fee directly from their custodial account or if they prefer a different method.
-If they authorize Whittier to initiate the withdrawal from their custodial account, Whittier is deemed to have custody of their assets even though the Custodian maintains actual custody of the assets.
+If they authorize Whittier to initiate the withdrawal from their custodial account, Whittier is deemed to have custody of their assets solely because Whittier deducts advisory fees from client accounts.
 If Whittier is given the authority by the client, Whittier typically initiates the management fee withdrawal process monthly, quarterly, or otherwise as agreed with the client.
+Whittier does not directly charge advisory fees for strategy-specific separately managed accounts (such as the FI Strategies) managed on behalf of WTC/WTCN for the benefit of their respective clients.
+For these accounts, WTC/WTCN charges fees pursuant to their agreement with their client.